SpaceCell/lightstream/README.md

 # Lightstream

-**Send and receive typed Arrow and Protobuf data easily across the network and processes at speed.**
+**Send and receive typed Arrow and Protobuf data easily across networks and processes at speed.**

 ```python
 for batch in ls.read("tcp://feed.example.com:9000"):